philip928lin/HydroCNHS/docs/quickstart.rst

 Daily weather time series
 -------------------------
 Temperture and precipitation are two required weather inputs for the simulation.
 If potential evapotranspiration is not provided, HydroCNHS will automatically calculate it by Hamon method.
-The weather inputs are in dictionary form shown below.
+The weather inputs are in a dictionary format shown below.

 .. code-block:: python